campus-cravings/campus-cravings.github.io/index.md

 ### The solution

-The Manoa Munchie app enables you to login on your phone and determine:
+The Campus Cravings app enables you to login on your phone and determine:

 * What specific menu items will be available today at campus center locations;
 * What food is available right now.